2016 United States House of Representatives elections in North Carolina: District 2

 The 2nd district is located in central North Carolina.
 The new map moved the 2nd district to the east and the north.
-The incumbent is Republican Renee Ellmers, who has represented the district since 2011.
+Incumbent Republican Renee Ellmers, who had represented the district since 2011, ran for re-election.
 She was re-elected with 59% of the vote in 2014.
-Renee Ellmers ran for re-election to a fourth term.
+The district had a PVI of R+8.

 Republican primary

+Campaign

-Ellmers faced a primary challenge from radio host Frank Roche in 2014.
-Despite Roche's weak fundraising, she won the primary by only 59% to 41%.
+Ellmers had faced a primary challenge from radio host Frank Roche in 2014.
+Despite Roche's weak fundraising, she only won the primary 59% to 41%.
 Her role in a 20-week abortion ban bill being pulled intensified calls from the conservative wing to challenge her in 2016.

-Jim Duncan, the former chairman of the Chatham County Republican Party and co-founder of the grassroots organization The Coalition for American Principles, challenged Ellmers for the Republican nomination at first but dropped out after the district lines changed.
+Jim Duncan, the former chair of the Chatham County Republican Party and co-founder of the grassroots organization The Coalition for American Principles, challenged Ellmers for the Republican nomination at first but dropped out after the district lines changed.
 2014 candidate Frank Roche also ran again at first but likewise did not file in the new 2nd district.
 Businessman Tim D'Annunzio and former North Carolina Republican Party communications director Kay Daly also ran before the district map changed and then switched to other districts.

 The new district incorporated much of what had been the 13th district, leading that district's representative, George Holding, to file as a candidate in the 2nd, although his home was now in the 4th district.
 Meanwhile, Greg Brannon entered the 2nd district GOP primary as well, after losing the primary for U.S. Senate to incumbent Richard Burr.

 Ellmers was subject to a high level of campaign spending by outside groups aligning themselves with the Tea Party movement, including Americans for Prosperity, which spent in the "low six figures" to defeat her.
 They opposed Ellmers for her votes on a bill related to abortion as well as votes on spending and budget bills, and to support the continuation of the Export-Import Bank.